Life Insurance

 Life-based contracts tend to fall into two major categories:

 • Protection policies – designed to provide a benefit, typically a lump sum payment, in the event of a specified occurrence.
-A common form – more common in years past – of a protection policy design is term insurance.
+A common form – more common in years past – of a protection policy design is term insurance;

 • Investment policies – the main objective of these policies is to facilitate the growth of capital by regular or single premiums.
 Common forms (in the U.S.) are whole life, universal life, and variable life policies.